-This six-part animated rap anthology featuring Grammy®-winning rapper and Hip Hop Public Health Advisory Board Member, Darryl DMC McDaniels of RUN-DMC, deconstructs Vaccine Literacy into various topics that are presented in a series of five 60-second animated videos:
+This eight-part animated rap anthology featuring Grammy®-winning rapper and Hip Hop Public Health Advisory Board Member, Darryl DMC McDaniels of RUN-DMC, deconstructs Vaccine Literacy into various topics that are presented in a series of five 60-second animated videos:

 - VIDEO #2: Are vaccines safe and how do I know this?

 - VIDEO #3: What are the common vaccine myths and misperceptions?

 - VIDEO #4: What can I expect if I take the vaccine?

-- VIDEO #5: Why is getting the vaccine better than getting infected with COVID-19
+- VIDEO #5: Why is getting the vaccine better than getting COVID-19?

 Each 60-second video in the anthology features a common underlying hip-hop track with a unique rap verse that incorporates vaccine literacy content and a universal hook about the benefits of community immunity, which is repeated and sung in each video.
 Award-winning producer Artie Green wrote, produced and performed on the tracks along with Darryl DMC McDaniels of Run-DMC, singer-songwriter Gerry Gunn, our founder Dr. Olajide “The Hip Hop Doc” Williams and our advisory board member “ Dr. Monique “Docta Mo Flow” Hedmann-Maxey.